Clock icon

 Ask our team which combination works best for your pet's size, breed, and dental history.

-Schedule a Dental Assessment in Kitchener
+Schedule a Dental Assessment

-If it's been a while since your pet's teeth were checked, or if you've noticed bad breath, tartar buildup, or changes in eating habits, we're here to help!
+If it's been a while since your pet's teeth were checked, or if you've noticed bad breath, tartar buildup, or changes in eating habits, we're here to help.

 Book Now